 - Ask yourself “Do I really need this?”

 1. Don’t pack your best clothes or those with any sentimental value.
 You’ll be wearing them to death no doubt and when the time comes, you won’t want to get rid of the old faithfuls.
 I definitely bring a few of my favourite tees and pants when travelling, as I don’t like feeling like a complete Hobo wearing head to toe Primark… but what I usually do is hit the op shops as soon as I get to my new city.
-There are so many little gems in op shops for a fraction of the price, which also means you’ll find it easier to throw things or gift them to others when you’re done with them.
+There are so many little gems in op shops for a fraction of the price, which also means you’ll find it easier to gift them to others when you’re done with them.

 2. Another problem I’m faced with is wanting to buy things brand new from stores but not being able to justify it – I already have a new pair of trainers I bought before I left etc. So what I tend to do, is bring things away that I’ve already worn in and are at death’s door.
 Like an old pair of trainers or jeans.
 Then keep an eye out for replacements when I’m out there.
 Especially since I prefer the shopping options in Australia than England anyway.